DougReynolds/grunt-angular-file-loader/README.md

 Forked from https://github.com/AntoineMary/grunt-angular-file-loader

-It will sort and inject javascript angular files into files that you need (HTML, Jade, and TXT are currently supported) if some javascript files are not for angular they will be added at the end of the files list.
+It will sort and inject javascript angular files into files that you need (HTML, Jade, TXT, and EJS are currently supported) if some javascript files are not for angular they will be added at the end of the files list.

 /!\ Jade is recognised by the plugin but the injection does not handle right indent.
 HTML is preferred for inject